mbahjadol/research-dbz-dbsync-network-fail/2019/answer-for-dbz-in-ms.md

 Each step adds tens or hundreds of ms.

-So your 4–5 seconds average sync latency at low QPS — while spikes push higher — is **completely normal** for:
+So this 4–5 seconds average sync latency at low QPS — while spikes push higher — is **completely normal** for:

 * moderate hardware (Dockerized MSSQL)
 * single task connector